Roman camp, Marktbreit: Discovery and historical significance

 The camp was discovered in 1985 by aerial archaeologist Otto Braasch.
 Sondages and especially magnetometer research during the investigations in the period 1986 to 1993 by the Bavarian State Office for Monument Protection in Würzburg revealed an older, smaller camp, roughly nine hectares in area, and a larger, more recent camp, roughly 37 hectares in size.
 Of the smaller camp, only the ditch has survived.
 Of the larger one, there are a 2.8-metre-wide earth and wood wall and remains of the interior buildings.

 An important architectonic feature is a praetorium (commandant's residence) oriented axially and joined to the huge principia (staff building).
 Such a central staff building is also found in the Roman camp at Aliso/Haltern.
 Along with the irregular ground plan and the design of the gate areas, this detail enables it to be dated to the time of Augustus.
 Six Roman coins and a terra sigillata stamp give a more precise date of 4 to 9 AD.
 In addition, soldiers' accommodation blocks (contubernia), defences and gate systems have been investigated.

 The time horizon should enable its historical situation to be well classified to the short-lived creation of the Germania Superior, which existed between 4 AD and 9 AD.

 The camp at Marktbreit fits into this scenario, perhaps not so much as a transit fortification with a small core staff to protect the deployment and supplies during the campaign but, in view of its size and the representative buildings, as a planned centre for large-scale conquest.
 That does not explain the extreme paucity of archaeological finds, however.

 Whether its expansion was ever completely finished is not yet clear, but the large building would certainly have made an impression on the local population.
-The Marktbreit camp never really went into operation.
-Archaeologists know partly because the latrine and storage pits were never used.
 In any case, after the campaign had been called off, the fortification was no longer needed and was destroyed by fire.